SCYTHESMAIN/SCYTHE-HUB/README.md

 Scythe Hub is a script hub to provide scripts made by scythesmain

 Supported games:
-Murder Mystery 2
+Murder Mystery 2,
-Operations: Siege
+Operations: Siege.